ziggi24/violet/README.md

 - ~~nav bar - multiple pages~~

 - Have the day / night mode switch be more playful of a thing,
+  - lamp and sunglasses?
 - more showy, maybe light mode is more joker colors and the dark mode is the lavendar
+  - light mode setup as the joker palette
 - add some kind of fuzzy or scanlines or drippy something